juxt/jig/README.md

 ## Releases and Dependency Information

-There are no releases of Jig.
-It is not a library and projects don't depend on it.
+Jig is is not a library and projects don't depend on it.
 Rather, you clone this repository, configure it to point at an existing (external) project and automatically get Stuart's workflow (plus some optional extras, should you want them).

+Stable versions of Jig will be tagged in git, so look for those.

 ## Usage